 Exports templates created at the selected levels.

 - Windows: Due to constraints in the operating system, you do not have any choices on the Advanced Options tab.
-In Linux, you can make the following selections.
+In GNU/Linux, you can make the following selections.

 Speeds up the export process by making hard links to the original files on the file system.
 Hard links keep disk space usage to a minimum and ensure a quick export process.